Sherborne Abbey: Clergy

 Sources for the following names and dates include the Registrum Sacrum Anglicanum by William Stubbs (1897), surviving charter signatures, W.B.
-Wildman's A Short History of Sherborne (1902), records from Sherborne Abbey, archived theses, and several online resources.Bishop of Sherborne Where sources' dates conflict or are unclear, either the most reliable source is used, or the date that corresponds to the most individual sources is used.
+Wildman's A Short History of Sherborne (1902), records from Sherborne Abbey, archived theses, and several online resources.
+Where sources' dates conflict or are unclear, either the most reliable source is used, or the date that corresponds to the most individual sources is used.
 The spelling of names is derived from both reliable sources and historical consensus.

 Bishops

 The Bishop of Sherborne was established in 705 by St Aldhelm, the Abbot of Malmesbury.
 It was discontinued when the see of Sherborne was transferred to Old Sarum in 1075.
 The title Bishop of Sherborne was revived by the Church of England as a suffragan bishopric in the Diocese of Salisbury.